 Dental extractions are among the easiest and best ways to get relief from a problematic tooth.
 As the name implies, an extraction consists of removing a decayed, impacted or damaged tooth.
 If the pulp of the tooth has died or has become severely infected, receiving an extraction might be your best option to correct those issues.
 The dentist can perform either a simple extraction or a more complex extraction, depending on the severity of the tooth’s condition.

 Simple extractions don’t take long to complete.
-Your dentist will most likely numb your mouth (or just around the operation area) before they start, this is so you won’t feel any discomfort during the treatment.
+Dr. Hogan will most likely numb your mouth (or just around the operation area) before they start, this is so you won’t feel any discomfort during the treatment.
 Depending on the tooth, pulling it will normally take just a few minutes after you have been numbed with local anesthesia.

-Once the operation is completed, the dentist will place gauze in your mouth to bite on to reduce any excessive bleeding.
-Your dentist will then give you specific post-op instructions.
+Once the operation is completed, Dr. Hogan will place gauze in your mouth to bite on to reduce any excessive bleeding.
+Dr. Hogan will then give you specific post-op instructions.
 These instructions are tailored around your unique medical and dental needs.
 After your instructions are given, you will be free to go.
 Be sure to schedule a follow-up appointment to make sure everything is working as it should.

 For more information on dental extractions, contact our office today to schedule a consultation with Dr. Hogan.
 Our friendly and knowledgeable team at Smiles by Hogan is here to answer any questions you might have about all things dental related.
 We’re located in the Mt.
 Pleasant area in South Carolina.